Breadcrumb

 Background

-We partner with the U.S. Census Bureau on the Household Pulse Survey.
-This experimental data collection effort rapidly monitors the impact of the pandemic on U.S. households.
+We partner with the U.S. Census Bureau on the Household Pulse Survey, an experimental data collection effort to rapidly monitor the impact of the COVID-19 pandemic on U.S. households.
+Household Pulse Survey data continue to be collected on an ongoing basis to monitor the ongoing impacts of the COVID-19 pandemic, as well as other emergent issues, on households across the country.

 • Preventive well-child visits